OUR 100% NATURAL and ORGANIC PLEDGE

 OUR WHOLE FOOD COMMITMENT:

-You have probably seen these new ingredients popping UP! in “all natural” products. geraniol, linolool, limonene, etc. The words all-natural have no regulated, industry meaning and any product that uses the term does not have to be all-natural.
-These are a tricky way to add fragrance without putting the Red Zone word “fragrance” in what is being marketed as an all-natural product.
+The words all-natural have no regulated, industry meaning and any product that uses the term does not have to be truly all-natural.
+You have probably seen the following new ingredients popping up in “all natural” products. geraniol, linolool, limonene, etc. These are a tricky way to add fragrance without putting the Red Zone word “fragrance” in what is being marketed as an all-natural product.
 They rate a 4-6 out of 10 on the Skin Deep toxicity rating scale (www.cosmeticdatabase.com) and are routinely found in baby products, face and skin care products.

-At UP!
-Organics, Inc. we use the whole oil.
+At UP Natural Products LLC, we use the whole oil.
 I believe with passion that identifying and separating out one component declared as “active” and using it in a formula is ineffective and is done simply to save money.
 Others may disagree.
 Pure essential oils are expensive for a reason.
 They are powerful and have been used as medical treatments for thousands of years.
 The whole oil has micro and macro nutrients and co-enzymatic properties that work together to effect their amazing healing properties.
 The only reason these fragrance components are utilized is because they are less expensive, have a long shelf life and they circumvent the word fragrance, which has become a big “no, no” to use.
+And are created in a lab.
+They are synthetic.

 SYNTHETIC vs. NATURAL